Assistance Dog Programme

 Our Application Process

-Our programme is open to anyone wishing to train their own dog to aid in their disability.
-We accept puppies as young as 8 weeks of age to begin their learning journey
+Our program is open to anyone looking to train their own dog to assist with a disability.
+Puppies as young as 8 weeks old can join to begin their learning journey.

 -